GilchristTech/interbuilder/README.md

 }
 ```

-Alternatively, you may find it cleaner easier to write this in YAML:
+Alternatively, you may find it cleaner and easier to write this in YAML:

+### `example.spec.yaml`
 ```YAML
 source_nest: build

 subspecs:
   site-a:
     source: "git://example.com/my-nodejs-static-site"